 - They live in the marine and the deep sea.

-- Its comprises a six-rayed siliceous spicule skeleton, build of silicon.
+- They comprise a six-rayed siliceous spicule skeleton, build of silicon.

-- The body possesses cylindrical-shape with radial symmetry.
+- The body possesses a cylindrical shape with radial symmetry.

 - The canal system is of sycon or leucon type.